 A CD of Helen's poetry, Nature's Words - Selected Ecopoems 2 - featuring musical responses from Ken Masters and additional voice & bodhran by Niall McDevitt was made in June 2010.
 'Greenspin', a videopoem about corporate 'greenwashing' made in collaboration with Frome Media Arts creative Howard Vause, won 3rd prize in the Liberated Words International Poetry Film Festival, and can be viewed on Vimeo: http://vimeo.com/69228739

 In 2011 Helen co-ordinated a community art event for the Frome Festival, intending to celebrate biodiversity and to mark the mass extinctions we are facing with an artistic funeral.
 Called 'The Web of Life', the event and exhibition took place at the Sun Street Chapel from 8th to 17th July 2011.
 To watch a film about 'The Web of Life Community Art Project', click here.

-Helen teaches 'Reading and Writing Poetry' through the Frome Community Education programme, and during the Spring/Summer runs outdoor-based creative writing writing workshops for adults.
-For more details about the 'Wild Ways to Writing' 2013 workshop click here.
+Helen teaches 'Reading and Writing Poetry' through the Frome Community Education programme, and during the Spring/Summer runs outdoor-based creative writing writing workshops for adults, called 'Wild Ways to Writing'.